Dafnes

 Dafnes (Δαφνές) is a Southwestern suburb and community in the Heraklion regional unit on the island of Crete, Greece.

 It is situated 18 km Southwest of Heraklion at an altitude of 320 meters on a ridge in the eastern foothills of the 2456 m Mt.
 Psiloritis (Mt.
 Ida) immediately east of Greek National Road 97.
 Its population is about 1200.
-The postal code is 70011 and the telephone access code is 302810.

 Dafnes is an agricultural centre producing sultanas, grapes, wine, spirits, vegetables and olive oil.
 Since the 13th century it is known for its rich, sweet red "Dafnes" wines made from the Liatiko grape variety.

 The central plaza is shaded by large eucalyptus trees and ringed by cafés and kafenia.
 The plaza is the main location of the widely known Dafnes Wine Festival, normally celebrated during the first ten days of July.
 Immediately north of the plaza stands the small church Agia Zoni Agios Nikolaos, built in 1685.